mecid/mecid.github.io/_posts/2021-05-26-swiftui-wishlist-for-wwdc21.md

 }
 ```

-We also can have a router in the environment and mutate the state of navigation using the environment.
+We also can have a router in the environment and mutate the state of navigation using the environment value.

 ```swift
 struct ProfileView: View {